Wall St edges up ahead of key economic data, AMC soars

-The S&P 500 energy sector, the best-performing group this year, extended its rise, gaining 1.7% as oil prices pushed higher.
-The materials sector fell 0.9% while a 3.0% fall in Tesla Inc shares dragged on the S&P 500 and the Nasdaq Composite.
+The S&P 500 energy sector (.SPNY), the best-performing group this year, extended its rise, gaining 1.7% as oil prices pushed higher.
+The materials sector (.SPLRCM) fell 0.9% while a 3.0% fall in Tesla Inc (TSLA.O) shares dragged on the S&P 500 (.SPX) and the Nasdaq Composite (.IXIC).

 A weekly unemployment report and May private payrolls data on Thursday will be followed by monthly jobs numbers on Friday, with investors looking for signs of an economic rebound and rising inflation.